vitalyspirin/DBVersioning/README.md

 If you realized that you want to modify update that had been already applied then instead of changing existing section in stored procedure you need to add a new one with further change!

+After stored procedure was run list of applied updates (if any) will be shown:

+	Updated to version = 2014-06-04 11:00:00 (Creating table "test1").
+Author: Vitaly Spirin